walquis/learning-git/index.md

 In this hands-on, two-session course, we will cover the essence of git, laying a foundation for making you productive in a professional environment, regardless of the specific workflow in use.

-Growing tired of the memorizing-magic-spells approach to git, I was personally motivated to learn the basics of git "once and for all".
+Growing weary of the memorizing-magic-spells approach to git, I was personally motivated to learn the basics of git "once and for all".

 I've taught this material to every CodePlatoon cohort since Bravo.
 Several graduates have reported that, equipped with a firm grasp of these basics, they have gone on to become go-to resources for git knowledge in their teams.